Today, I’m thrilled to give a warm welcome to Rob Greenlee, one of the giants of the podcasting scene in the US.

 Rob: My path towards a podcasts career started with me doing a radio show called “WebTalk World Radio Show” in a Seattle radio station, XM, CNET Radio and 15 other broadcast radio stations from 1999-2006.
 The show became a podcast on September 15th, 2004 as the first broadcast radio show in the world to begin podcasting.
 This started me on the journey towards working professionally in the Podcasting area beginning in 2005, for a venture funded mobile phone app development company called Melodeo “Mobilcast”.
 Melodeo built java apps for streaming music and podcasts for early smartphones on major wireless mobile carriers around the world.
 Then in early 2008, I started working at Microsoft on the Zune, Windows Phone, and Windows Media Center Podcasts catalog and platform as a content and business manager.
 In early 2014, I left Microsoft to join PodcastOne.com as Chief Technology Officer.
-Now I am the Head of Content at Spreaker and my journey continues.
+I am co-hosting a new show now called The New Media Show and it is available here on Spreaker.
+Now, I am the Head of Content at Spreaker and my journey continues.

 How did you land at Spreaker?

 Rob: Working for 10 years in the field of podcasting and building relationships with leaders in the space.
 I met Francesco Baschieri, the CEO of Spreaker, and started talking about the podcasting space with him.
 Then I left my prior position at PodcastOne and wanted to work on a large podcasting and streaming audio platform again.
 I expressed an interest in Spreaker and presented what I could do to help the company, then created a plan and timeline to start working there.

 How has podcasting changed in the last few years?